Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Step by step method for determining current nisab value.

-Nisab applies to total wealth, not individual assets
+Nisab applies to combined total wealth, not each asset separately

 Asset inclusion